 International Day of Forests is frequently observed in Australia through a variety of events and activities.
 These initiatives often involve educational workshops, tree planting campaigns, and forest excursions, geared towards spreading awareness of forest conservation.
 Additionally, efforts to promote sustainable forestry practices are highlighted to encourage responsible use of forest resources in Australia.
 These activities, in line with the global objective of the day, aim to foster a greater appreciation for forests and inspire actions towards their conservation and sustainable use.
 International Day of Forests is held annually on March 21st.

-Facts about International Day of Forests
+Top 10 Facts for 2026 International Day of Forests in Australia

 In the News and Trending in Australia for International Day of Forests